avulaankith/Twitter-Sentiment-Analysis/README.md

 ## Dataset

 The dataset used for this project can be found [here](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis).
-Please download and move the dataset files from the `data/` directory to the same directory as the jupyter notebooks files before running the notebooks.
+Before running the notebooks, please download and move the dataset files from the `data/` directory to the same directory as the Jupyter Notebooks files.
+The dataset description mentions irrelevant as a neutral category, but we have considered it a separate class label.

 ## Notebooks